hashicorp/terraform/website/docs/registry/modules/use.html.md

 [module version constraints](/docs/modules/usage.html#module-versions) and using them is highly recommended to avoid pulling in breaking changes.

-Terraform from version 10.6 through to 0.11 had partial support for the registry protocol, however will not honor version constraints and always download the latest version.
+Terraform versions after 0.10.6 but before 0.11 have partial support for the registry protocol, but always download the latest version instead of honoring version constraints.